 2. Head to Knee Forward Bend (Janu Sirasana)

 With each inhale, feel your lungs become full of prana, or life force energy oxygenating and rejuvenating each and every cell of your body.
-On the exhale, you can simply stay where you are or invite a deeper stretch by extending forward from the groin.
+On the exhale, you can simply stay in stillness as you are or invite a deeper stretch by extending forward from the groin.
 Listen to your body and continue for a count of 10-15 breaths.
 Repeat on the left side, making sure your inhale is long and your exhale is even longer.

 Head to knee pose offers a calm respite from a busy day.
 It is known to be both calming and relaxing and is often used in yoga for sleep sequences for its soothing properties.